Vrio Corp.

-Vrio Corp. (formerly DirecTV Latin America LLC; stylized as Vгio) is an American-headquartered company that manages the commercial operations of the Latin American branch of DirecTV (mostly known as DirecTV Latin America).
-It is owned by Grupo Werthein.
-It produces TV content, and owns several TV channels.
+Vrio Corp. (formerly DirecTV Latin America LLC; stylized as Vгio.) is an American-headquartered company that manages the commercial operations of the Latin American branch of DirecTV (mostly known as DirecTV Latin America).
+It produces TV content and owns several TV channels.

-As of 2018, DirecTV Latin America's legal name was changed to Vrio Corp.
+As of November 2021, it is owned by Grupo Werthein from Argentina.
+In 2025, Vrio has become part of Werthein's media and tech holding company Waiken ILW.